The Kid Laroi: Early life

-In 2019, hip-hop podcast No Jumper filmed a documentary of Howard and his friends in Redfern as they describe the area as a "ghetto".
-Howard detailed how he hustled to make it big outside of Australia by building international relationships and stated "I would go and wait outside hotel rooms for big artists that were coming to town.
-I'd try to play my music and find different ways to meet them or get backstage".
-His tactics paid off when he sent a female friend on a mission to play his music to Swae Lee in a hotel.
-It worked: he met and later collaborated with Swae Lee.
+In 2019, hip-hop podcast I-Heart Radio filmed a documentary about Howard and his friends in Redfern where they describe the area as a "ghetto".
+Howard detailed his work at building international relationships by waiting outside hotel rooms for popular international artists and find different ways to meet them or get backstage.
+His efforts paid off when he sent a friend to play his music to Swae Lee in a hotel, which resulted in him meeting Lee and later collaborating with him.
+His motivation to succeed came from desire to break the cycle of hardship that is common in his community and urge to help his mother through their tough financial situation, so he found a part-time job at a fruit store.

 Career

 Early years

 Howard started out recording raps over beats on his mother's phone and uploading them to SoundCloud.
 In an interview with Triple J, Howard stated that the first rap name he gave himself was "FC6".
-In 2015, Howard formed the duo "Dream$Team" with Adelaide rapper DJ Marcus Jr. (aka LadyKiller) who became his mentor and support.
-The two recorded songs together and performed to local audiences as DJ Marcus Jr. guided him through promoting, recording and developing buzz.
+In 2015, Howard formed the duo "Dream$Team" with Adelaide rapper DJ Marcus Jr. (aka LadyKiller) who became his mentor and promoter as the two recorded songs together and performed to local audiences.

-Howard met his now collaborator, producer Khaled Rohaim, at a recording studio in Sydney.
-Moved by Howard's talent and difficult living situation, Rohaim would pick Howard up from various houses that he would live in around Sydney so they could eat together and record at his rented studio in North Strathfield.
+Howard met his future collaborator, producer Khaled Rohaim, at a recording studio in Sydney.
+Moved by Howard's talent and difficult living situation, Rohaim picked Howard up so they could eat together and record at his rented studio in North Strathfield.
 Rohaim gave Howard some work writing songs for other artists.
 In one instance, he wrote a song that featured A Boogie and Howard snuck into the studio so he could meet him, eventually recording a song together.

-In 2017, Howard was signed to a development deal with Sony Music Australia.
+In 2017, Howard signed a development deal with Sony Music Australia.
 In the same year he was a co-host at the Fernside Festival hosted by Weave Youth and Community Services.